isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/pipeline-batches/crm-contact-sync/add-value-to-sync.rst

-.. _crm-contact-add-value:

 Add Value to Synchronize
 ==========================

-The default value mappings are described in the :ref:`default-value-mappings-crm-contact` section.
+The default value mappings are described in the :doc:`/pipeline-batches/crm-contact-sync/default-value-mappings` section.
 These mappings can be changed, and new mappings can be added.

 .. contents:: Steps